Benchmark Recruit Career Advice, Career Advice, advice-centre...

-As we’re in spooky season, we decided to investigate what scares people about beginning their job search, and what can be done to reduce the fear about looking for a new role.
+As we're in spooky season, we decided to investigate what scares people about beginning their job job search, and what can be done to reduce the fear about looking.

 Is your new boss a vampire?
 Feel like your work colleagues are zombies?
 Has the dream job you applied for become a nightmare when you started the role?
-It is easy to avoid being in a situation where your job isn’t what you expected, or what you were promised.
+It's easy to avoid being in a situation where your job isn't what you expected, or what you were promised.
 When you get an interview for a company you like the look of the best thing to do is research.
-Research the company, research the people that work there, even ind out what people who have left the company have to say; you can do this by looking at pages like Glass Door.
-If a company culture and values don’t match yours, the chances are it isn’t going to be the right place for you to work.
-If you are working with a recruiter ask them about the company and role; ask if they think it’s right for you based on what they know, and what you have told them about your search.
+Research the company, research the people that work there, even find out what people who have left the company have to say; you can do this by looking at pages like Glass Door.
+If a company culture and values don't match yours the chances are it isn't going to be the right place for you to work.
+If you are working with a recruiter ask them about the company and role; ask if they thinking it's right for you based on what they're know, and what you have told them about your search.

 Whispers in the Hallway